20 Skills Recruiters Screen For in Management Consultant Resumes

 What are the most important skills for a Management Consultant resume?

 The top skills for Management Consultant resumes include Atlassian JIRA, Microsoft Excel, Microsoft Office software, Microsoft Outlook, Microsoft Power BI.
-These are the tools and technologies most frequently required in Management Consultant job postings, according to O*NET occupational data (SOC 13-1111).
+These are the tools and technologies most frequently required in Management Consultant job postings based on verified occupational data.

 How many skills should I list on my Management Consultant resume?